billti/billti.github.io/_posts/2022-01-30-blob-streaming.md

 64 is the current line
 ```

-However the response to the request from the controller was a `200 OK`, not a `206 Partial` - that's not OK.
+However the response to the request from the controller was a `200 OK`, not a `206 Partial`, which
+is incorrect.

 ```txt
 GET https://localhost:7098/asset HTTP/1.1